3 Techniques for Risk Management in Trading

 Risk amount per trade= Maximum Risk amount per day/ Number of trades per day

-Calculate risk on trade (size of stop) =5
+Calculate risk on trade (size of the stop) =5

 Maximum position size= 1000/5=200 shares